AlgoMaster Logo

 Why a Set Instead of a List

-Two distinct emails went in, the duplicate ada@shop.com was silently ignored, and Contains answered both questions in constant time.
+Two distinct emails went in, the duplicate ada@shop.com was ignored, and Contains answered both questions in constant time.
 There is no index, no seenEmails[0], no "the first email I added."
 The set knows what's inside and nothing more.

 Constructing a HashSet